 After you chart for a while, you probably will see a pattern as far as when your BBT temperatures drop.
 Some women get a drop just before their period.
 Others have a more gradual decline or a drop after bleeding has begun.
 If you are one of those that get a drop prior to bleeding, yes, it could be a way of judging whether or not your period is about to start.
 Remember though, sometimes one-day dips happen.

 Your cycle is also divided into phases.
-The first phase, or follicular phase where an egg develops, is followed by ovulation, and then the luteal phase, where implantation is possible.
+The first phase, or follicular phase where an egg develops, is followed by ovulation.
+The luteal phase, where implantation is possible, follows ovulation.
 Variation in the follicular phase is far more common than in the luteal phase (unless imbalance is present).
 This means that you will likely have a steady average number of days between ovulation and your period that will vary less than the average number of days in your cycle as a whole.
 So, if you ovulate, say three days later than your average, you shouldn’t expect your period until three days later than projected.
 While not helpful to conception, this can help explain late periods that often cause women trying to conceive so much grief.

 I hope this general guide on how to track ovulation with your basal body temperature has been of use.
 If you have any additional questions or just would like see something added to this page, please feel free to drop us a comment.